Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition: Experiments

-Combining Tables~\ref{cifar_results} and \ref{large_dataset_results}, it can be observed that GCL-A does not always have inferior performance compared to GCL-E, and vice versa.
+\textbf{GCL-E vs. GCL-A:} Combining Tables~\ref{cifar_results} and \ref{large_dataset_results}, it can be observed that GCL-A does not always have inferior performance compared to GCL-E, and vice versa.
 The reason is that iNaturalist 2018 and Places-LT have much large imbalance ratios ($r=500$ and $996$, respectively) than the other datasets (ImageNet-LT has the largest $r$ which is 256 among these datasets ).
 We draw the logit curve of different forms of GCL, which is shown in Fig.~\ref{fig:NEDvsAND}.
 In our setting, the large class has a small $\delta$.
 The smaller the class size, the larger its corresponding $\delta$.
 As the distance $\theta$ increases, the logit of GCL-A decreases faster than GCL-E. It is more noticeable for the larger $\delta$, as shown in Fig.~\ref{fig:curve05}.
 A small distance will have a more obvious logit difference for GCL-A compared with GCL-E. Therefore, in the case of high imbalance ratio, GCL-E can make the separability of minority classes stronger so that the logit difference is more significant.
-Another reason may be that cloud size selection is not only related to the class size, and each form of GCL may have its optimal cloud size selection strategy.
-We use the logarithmic form cloud size for GCL-A should not be the optimal one.
-We leave this as our future study.